 The Microbiota-Gut-Brain Axis in Canine Epilepsy: Determining the Role of Lactobacilli

 Epilepsy is the most common nervous system disorder of dogs, affecting up to 0.75% of the canine population.
 Approximately one-third of dogs with epilepsy fail to achieve adequate seizure control with anti-seizure medication.
 This study aims to evaluate the role of certain intestinal bacteria in the management of epilepsy in dogs.
 Alterations

 The Identification of Genetic Risk Factors for Canine Epilepsy

 Epilepsy is one of the most common neurologic diseases of dogs and a top concern of dog breeders.
-In spite of strong evidence that genetics is important in determining the risk of the common idiopathic epilepsy, numerous gene mapping studies have failed to identify a locus that accounts for that risk in either dogs or humans.
+Despite strong evidence that genetics is important in determining the risk of idiopathic epilepsy, numerous gene mapping studies have failed to identify a locus that accounts for that risk in either dogs or humans.
 Seizures occur when

 Efficacy of Cannabidiol (CBD) for the Treatment of Canine Epilepsy

 Epilepsy is the most common neurologic condition in dogs.
 Approximately 20-30% of dogs receiving standard therapy remain uncontrolled for their seizures.
 Additionally, the side effects of the antiepileptic drugs (AED) are often unacceptable.
 Thus, there is a need for an AED that is efficacious with minimal side effects.
 Cannabidiol